 This is the best and easiest method.
 It is also the one with the best success rate and which will prevent you from breaking your mayonnaise.

-- In a suitable container, combine the unsweetened soy milk, lemon juice and mustard powder.
+- In a suitable container, combine the unsweetened soy beverage, lemon juice and mustard powder.

 - While mixing, add one drop of oil at a time until emulsified.
 Once emulsified, very slowly pour a constant stream of oil.

 If it is not possible to pour and mix at the same time, simply alternate between pouring and mixing and add a small amount of oil each time.

 - It’s optional, but now is the time to personalize your mayonnaise.

 Note: As you mix, begin mixing by keeping your blender at the bottom of the container jar.
 When there is enough emulsified mixture, move the mixer up and down in the jar.

 If you are using a food processor, these are almost the same steps as previously described for the immersion blender.

 - If available, select the slowest speed setting AND use the smallest bowl available for your food processor.